clintonboys/clintonboys.github.io/now/index.md

 This page contains a quick overview of what I'm doing right now.
 I try to update it every couple of months.

-Last updated: January 5, 2021
+Last updated: March 23, 2021.
+You can see the full history of this page [here](https://github.com/clintonboys/clintonboys.github.io/commits/master/now/index.md).

 ---